aliry/spell-checker-bot/README.md

 # Install
-1- npm Install
+1- npm Install.
-2- npm start
+2- npm start.
-3- Use bot emulator to test the bot
+3- Use bot emulator to test the bot.